yukikitayama/cpp/note/function.md

 the parameter's name.
 The formal parameter is just a synonym of an actual parameter.
 Every modification made into a formal parameter immediately affects an associated actual parameter.

+If a parameter is declared as passed by reference, its corresponding actual parameter must be a variable.

 - type `name` - the `name` parameter is passed by value
 - type `&name` - the `name` parameter is passed by reference